dineshsivaji/wsTcl/README.md

 # wsTcl
 Pure - Standalone Tcl websocket Server-Client implementation without any additional web server.

+This is intended for Tcl8.4, So I have altered the `websocket.tcl` file to make it backward compatible.

+It can still run on higher versions.

 # How to Run ?
 To start the server,